Attraction of the Week: Devil’s Courthouse on the Blue Ridge Parkway

 Devil’s Courthouse is located at an altitude of 5720 feet in the Appalachian mountain range.
 While not one of the tallest summits in the state of North Carolina, the views from the overlook are quite tremendous.
 Considering the little effort required to enjoy such a world-class view, hiking this trail is definitely near the top of the list of best bang-for-your-buck experiences on the Parkway.

-Conveniently located right along the Parkway at Milepost 422, the summit hike is easily accessible from the city.
+Conveniently located right along the Parkway at Milepost 422, the summit hike is easily accessible.
 Many other hikes in the Pisgah National Forest require a tiresome drive down a bumpy Forest Service Road where it can be difficult to find the start of the trailhead.
 This trail, on the other hand, begins right from the paved parking lot.

 The 1/2 mile trail to the overlook is mostly paved, asides from a small portion near the end that requires a relatively easy scramble up rocks.
 While you are giving your entire lower body a powerful workout, the smell of a fresh fir-spruce forest will keep you invigorated and motivated to finish.
 The cooler weather up here is quite a refreshing break.
 Take your time, take breaks if needed, and drink plenty of water.
 The intensity is definitely moderate/hard as this is a steep trail for the entirety.
 Luckily, it’s short so after working up a sweat you can kick back and enjoy the fabulous view.